Contents

 Table rows are explicitly set off by the tr tag, but in previous versions of HTML, there was no way to refer to table columns.
 This resulted in two problems.

 The first had to do with column formatting.
-While you could specify the color of a whole row to be blue by setting the style of the tr tag, there was no way to specify the color of a whole column, short of setting the style of each td tag in the column.
+While the color of a whole row can be specified to be blue by setting the style of the tr tag, there was no way to specify the color of a whole column, short of setting the style of each td tag in the column.

 The second had to do with the sizing of columns in very long tables.
 A browser calculates the number of columns in a table to be the largest number of td elements contained in any tr element in the table.
 Furthermore, in order to calculate an appropriate width for a column, a browser needs to know the content of all the cells in the column.
 For both of these calculations, the browser would need to read in and process the entire table before it could properly display the table.

-These problems are remedied in HTML 4 with the colgroup and col tags.
-These allow you to specify formatting styles for an entire column, and give the browser a clue as to the number and width of columns in a long table.
+These problems are remedied since HTML 4 with the colgroup and col tags.
+These allow formatting styles to be specified for an entire column, and give the browser a clue as to the number and width of columns in a long table.

 Row group